About Teaching Portfolios

 - Explanation of appended supporting material such as syllabi, exams, or handouts

-For a teaching portfolio consultation, visit Cardinal Careers and make an appointment with one of the PhD career counselors at the Career Development Center.
+For a teaching portfolio consultation, visit BEAM and meet with one of the PhD career counselors.

 Some students also include their teaching statement in their e-portfolio.
 For more information about e-portfolios, see E-Portfolios: Creating Your Professional Identity.